How to enter the Graphic Design Program

 What Happens Next?

 When students register for one of the testing dates and pass the skills assessment, they will be notified by MCC email and their name will be forwarded to the Advising Office and the Humanities Division.
-A student must then contact Darlene Town, or Christine Howell, to be enrolled in GDES160.
+A student must then contact Darlene Town (program coordinator), to be enrolled in GDES160.

 What to Know for the Skills Test

 - Creating a folder with correct directory structure within it (files and folders inside it in the proper location)

 - Naming files and folders correctly/according to instruction